 I started making student packets that students would have 1-2 weeks to work on.
 The packets had notes over what I had taught, practice activities, plus some enrichment.

 I would assign a set number of activities for a range of pages in the packet, and students could pick the ones they liked.
 I’d periodically check them for progress and leave a little class time for questions, but the expectation was that they would practice what they liked when they had time.
-I didn’t use class time for this practice, but I did build in a little time to answer questions each week.
+I didn’t use class time for this practice, but I did build in a little time in to one of my block schedule classes answer questions each week.

 They liked it a lot more, because they weren’t stressed about long assignments after school.
 They could wait for another class period if they didn’t understand, and they loved getting to pick their activities.

-Here are some block scheduling teaching strategies that worked for me:
+Here are some block schedule teaching strategies that worked for me:

 Take time to just chat.

-Plan for 5 or 6 activities in a class period.
+Plan for 5 or 6 activities in a block schedule class period.

 Really!
 You can change it up every 15-20 minutes and get in a TON of meaningful practice.
 Plus, it will make that time go by SO much faster for everyone!
 It’s okay if you don’t get it all done.
 It’s better to overplan than have time spent doing nothing.